openhab/openhab-addons/bundles/org.openhab.binding.oppo/README.md

 Some notes:

 * If using direct IP connection on the BDP series (83/93/95/103/105), verbose mode is not supported.
-* For some reason on these models, the unsolicited time code update messages are not generated over the IP socket.
+* For some reason on these models, the unsolicited status update messages are not generated over the IP socket.
-* If per-second time updates are required on these models, a direct serial or serial over IP connection to the player is required.
+* If fast updates are required on these models, a direct serial or serial over IP connection to the player is required.
-* The UDP-20x series should be fully functional over direct IP connection but I don't have one to test with.
+* The UDP-20x series should be fully functional over direct IP connection but this was not able to be tested by the developer.
 * As previously noted, when using verbose mode, the player will send time code messages once per second while playback is ongoing.
 * Be aware that this could cause performance impacts to your openHAB system.
-* In non-verbose (the default), the binding will poll the player every 30 seconds to update play time, track and chapter information instead.
+* In non-verbose (the default), the binding will poll the player every 15 seconds to update play time, track and chapter information instead.
 * In order for the direct IP connection to work while the player is turned off, the Standby Mode setting must be set to "Quick Start" in the Device Setup menu.
 * Likewise if the player is turned off, it may not be discoverable by the Binding's discovery scan.
 * If you experience any issues using the binding, first ensure that the player's firmware is up to date with the latest available version (especially on the older models).
 * For the older models, some of the features in the control API were added after the players were shipped.
+* Available HDMI modes for BDP-83 & BDP-9x: AUTO, SRC, 1080P, 1080I, 720P, SDP, SDI
+* Available HDMI modes for BDP-10x: AUTO, SRC, 4K2K, 1080P, 1080I, 720P, SDP, SDI
+* Available HDMI modes for UDP-20x: AUTO, SRC, UHD_AUTO, UHD24, UHD50, UHD60, 1080P_AUTO, 1080P24, 1080P50, 1080P60, 1080I50, 1080I60, 720P50, 720P60, 567P, 567I, 480P, 480I
 * On Linux, you may get an error stating the serial port cannot be opened when the Oppo binding tries to load.
 * You can get around this by adding the `openhab` user to the `dialout` group like this: `usermod -a -G dialout openhab`.
 * Also on Linux you may have issues with the USB if using two serial USB devices e.g. Oppo and RFXcom.